 Aren’t airtight homes stuffy and smelly?

-Only if you don’t install some form of mechanical ventilation.
+Not if you install some form of mechanical ventilation (with or without heat recovery).

 An MVHR is not a new piece of technology.
 You already use one everyday in your car.
 When you turn on the heater in a car it brings in fresh, cold air from outside and passes it over the engine, exchanging heat, through a filter and into the car as warm, fresh air.